severian5it/BoardgameNerd/README.md

 MONGO_URI | `mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority`
 PORT | 5000
 ROOT_PASSWORD | `<your_secret_key>`
+DEBUG | 0

 - To get you MONGO_URI read the MongoDB Atlas documentation [here](https://docs.atlas.mongodb.com/)

-8. In the heroku dashboard, click "Deploy".
+1. In the heroku dashboard, click "Deploy".

-9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".
+1. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

-10. The site is now successfully deployed.
+1. The site is now successfully deployed.

 # Credits

+## Content

+## Code

+## Images

 ## Acknowledgements